 Nurse bees are young worker bees that take care of all the developing brood in the hive.
 They are usually between 5 and 10 days old but this can vary.
 After serving as nurse bees for a few weeks, they will go on to do other duties for the colony.

-Pheromones are external chemical substance that bees release to communicate with other members of their species.
+Pheromones are external chemical substances that bees release to communicate with other members of their species.
 This is one way that guard bees are able to recognize returning members of their hive.
 The queen also has special pheromones that identify her presence.

 Propolis, also called bee-glue, is a sticky resinous substance that bees collect from trees and plants.
 Conifer trees are excellent sources of propolis.
 It is collected and stuck onto the pollen baskets of worker bees – just like pollen.